braydenoneal/blogic/README.md

 ## Todo

-- del keyword to remove variables (only from current scope?)
 - list copy function
+- struct this keyword in functions
 - struct access by ["id"]
 - struct destructuring?
 - struct get function? (key: get { return this.a + 1; })